Discover

 Creative Intent

-True to Ottomata's mission to reconnect the public with their curiosity and their desire for discovery, Hugo Laliberté, designer of Splinter at Ottomata, explains the idea behind Splinter:
+True to Ottomata's mission to reconnect the public with their curiosity and their desire for discovery, Hugo Laliberté, explains the idea behind Splinter:

 The Ottomata duo began designing Splinter just before the pandemic.
 They explain that from the outset, the intention was to create a space where people could gather and interact, in an environment reminiscent of a sci-fi universe, without requiring wearable technology or physical contact with Splinter's monoliths.